goxrd/goxrd.github.io/README.md

-## Goxrd.com Radix Validator Node
+## Kuaiyuan Epoch Validator Node

 ![logo](images/kuaiyuan_epoch.jpg)

-Our Validators
+**Abount Kuaiyuan Epoch**
-[Our nodes](https://explorer.radixdlt.com/#/validators/rv1qgg8n2f8ddrfc5927rjh0rykkw2m5apqkaw6pcsxtmzk4086al77vs3rtxh) are running on Radix Olympia Mainnet!
+[Our Validator: Kuaiyuan Epoch](https://explorer.radixdlt.com/#/validators/rv1qgg8n2f8ddrfc5927rjh0rykkw2m5apqkaw6pcsxtmzk4086al77vs3rtxh) are running on Radix Olympia Mainnet!
 #RadixMainnetIsLive

+KaiYuan Epoch is a professional validator during Radix Main net Beta Test, Also We translated  Serials Radix White Paper Including Radix DeFi, Economic Model and Cerberus into Chinese.
+KaiYuan Epoch believe Radix will be the next BIG AND RIGHT thing after Bitcoin and Etherum, We Look forward to witnessing the great moment of Radix Roadmap Xi’an releasing.

+Xi’an is capital of Tang Dynasty in China, Meanwhile KaiYuan Epoch is most brilliant epoch in Tang Dynasty through long China history.
+So this is reason why we named.

+Let’s work together!

 Staking in the Radix network is essential to protect network security.
 The Radix network is operated by validator node-runners like StakeSafe who participate in the consensus on transactions and code run on the network.